German Language Skills

 Proof of German language skills can be provided by a generally recognised language diploma from the following institutions.

-Austrian German Language Diploma (→ ÖSD)
+Information about Austrian German Language Diploma (→ ÖSD).

 More about the Goethe-Institut.